teal-finance/quid/ui/tests/README.md

 ## Initialize

+Create some test data in the database:

+- Create in the `quid` namespace a user named `admin` with a password `adminpwd`
+- Create a namepace named `testns`

-Run this to get an initial test config:
+Run this to get an initial test config to auto login the user before each test:

 ```bash
 yarn testinit